dsvolk/datawolf/notes/how-to-run-alpaca-on-mac.md

-# How to Run Alpaca locally on a Mac or Linux
+# How to run Alpaca model locally on a Mac or Linux
 [Habr post (in Russian)](https://habr.com/ru/news/t/723638/) which motivated me to try this.
 Check it out for extra references and useful links.

 Install `git lfs` (Large File Storage) (see also https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage):